FRITZ!Box 3370 – Service - Knowledge Base

 - Enter the password of your macOS user account and click "Update settings".

-- Import the FRITZ!Box's certificate to the certificate administration of your computer or browser, if the browser you are using has its own certificate store.
+- Import the certificate to the computer's certificate administration.
+If the web browser you are using has its own certificate store, import the certificate to it.
 The manufacturer of the Linux distribution or browser can provide you with information on importing certificates.

 - Click on the "Authorities" tab in the "Certificate Manager" window.